kluctl/www-kluctl.io/content/en/blog/2024-03-13-cluster-api-kluctl.md

   - path: {{ target.name }}
 ````

-This will include a [Kustomize]({{< ref "docs/kluctl/deployments/deployment-yml#kustomize-deployments" >}}) deployment from the directory that is resolved via the template `{{ target.name }}`. "target" is a global variable that is always present and it allows you to access the properties used in the current target, defined in the `.kluctl.yaml` from above.
+This will include a [Kustomize]({{< ref "docs/kluctl/deployments/deployment-yml#kustomize-deployments" >}}) deployment from the directory that is resolved via the template `{{ target.name }}`. "target" is a global variable that is always present, and it allows you to access the properties used in the current target, defined in the `.kluctl.yaml` from above.
 This means, if you later deploy the target "demo-1", Kluctl will load the Kustomize deployment found in the "clusters/demo-1" folder.

 # Creating a workload cluster
 Now, create the following files in the clusters/demo-1 directory: